FeatureToggleStudy/halfpipe-docs/content/get-involved/_index.md

 ## Ask for help
 We try to be available as much as possible on slack in `#halfpipe-users`.
 Slack is great for quick things, but more involved discussions can get hard to follow, so we also have a Halfpipe category in [ee-discourse](https://ee-discourse.springernature.io/c/halfpipe).
 Also we can always arrange a chat in person in London or Berlin, or by video call to Pune.

+If you ask for help in `#halfpipe-users` please make sure to include a link to your pipeline and a github url for your repo.

 ## Submit a bug
 We use [GitHub issues](https://github.com/springernature/halfpipe/issues) to track bugs and feature requests.
 PRs welcome too :)